AILEEN SHACKELL LANDSCAPE DESIGN

 Fossil Forest, Lulworth

 Close to Lulworth Cove lie the petrified remains of a cypress forest which grew alongside a lagoon in the Jurassic period, when dinosaurs roamed the earth.
-Working alongside engineers appointed by the AONB team we steered the design process to include new access down the steep cliff face, as well as a lookout point incorporating a fossilised tree-trunk, sourced from a local quarry.
+We provided design support to the Dorset National Landscape team for improved access down the steep cliff face, a new lookout point incorporating a fossilised tree-trunk sourced from a local quarry, and other improvements to the wider landscape setting.

 Highcliffe Castle HLF